 Deferred tax relating to items recognised outside profit or loss is recognised outside profit or loss i.e. in other comprehensive income or in equity.

-Deferred tax assets/liabilities are not recognised for below mentioned temporary differences:
+Deferred tax assets/liabilities not recognised for below mentioned temporary differences:

-- (i) At the time of initial recognition of goodwill; - (ii) Initial recognition of assets or liabilities (other than in a business combination) at the time of the transaction, affects neither the accounting profit nor taxable profit or loss;
+- the time initial (i) At of recognition of goodwill; - (ii) Initial recognition of assets or liabilities (other than in a business combination) at the time of the transaction, affects neither the accounting profit nor taxable profit or loss;